insight-platform/Savant/samples/traffic_meter/README.md

 - `DETECTOR=yolov8s` for yolov8s
 - `DETECTOR=yolov4` for yolov4

-This demo uses [DeepStream-Yolo](https://github.com/marcoslucianops/DeepStream-Yolo/) to process YOLO models and allows you to use any YOLO model that DeepStream-Yolo supports.
-The demo contains 4 prepared models: `peoplenet`, `yolov8m`, `yolov8s`, `yolov4`.

 ## Performance Measurement

 Download the video file to the data folder.
 For example: